Timbobeek/FutbolSurvey/README.md

 - [ ] Make it so that you can only edit/delete your own entry
 - [ ] Get clean green GitHub and LinkedIn logos (noticeable on phone)

+### New features?

+For multiple choice questions, generate a result pie/diagram that is shown in the results?
+Add quizzes later
+Add a page for weird/random facts

 ### Backend

 Poll data: